Mean-Motion Resonances With Interfering Density Waves: Hydrodynamical simulations

 In order to further demonstrate the effect of interfering density waves beyond the analytical calculations, a few hydrodynamical simulations are carried out to confirm the effect of interfering density waves on the dynamics of the MMR pair.
-We use the FARGO3D code \citep{Benitez-Llambay2016} to simulate the gravitational interaction of {a pair (single) of planet with a 2D thin disc.} {The disc aspect ratio is initialized as $h/r=0.05$ and is constant over the entire disc, which leads to a temperature profile with a power-law index of $-1.0$.
-The surface density is set as $\sigma=\sigma_{0}(r/r_0)^{-0.5}$ initially, where $\sigma_{0}=3\times10^{-5}M/r_{0}^{2}$ is the surface density at $r_{0}$}, where $M$ is the stellar mass, $r_{0}$ is the typical length scale of the disc, which can be scaled freely to compare with observations.
-Such a low surface ensures that the disk self-gravity can be safely ignored in simulations.
-We also assume an $\alpha$-prescription for the gas kinematic viscosity $\nu=\alpha h^2 \Omega$ \citep{Shakura1973}.
-A moderate $\alpha=0.01$ is adopted to ensure that both planets do not open deep gaps in the disc.
+We use the FARGO3D code \citep{Benitez-Llambay2016} to simulate the gravitational interaction of a pair of (or a single) planet with a 2D thin disc.
+The disc aspect ratio is initialized as $h/r=0.05$ and is constant over the entire disc.
+As a result, we set a locally isothermal equation of state with a temperature profile of a power-law index of $-1.0$.
+The surface density is set as $\sigma=\sigma_{0}(r/r_0)^{-0.5}$ initially, where $\sigma_{0}=3\times10^{-5}M/r_{0}^{2}$ is the surface density at $r_{0}$, where $M$ is the stellar mass, $r_{0}$ is the typical length scale of the disc, which can be scaled freely to compare with observations.
+Such a low surface ensures that the disc self-gravity can be safely ignored in simulations.
+We also assume an $\alpha$-prescription for the gas kinematic viscosity $\nu=\alpha_{\rm vis} h^2 \Omega$ \citep{Shakura1973}.
+A moderate $\alpha_{\rm vis}=0.01$ is adopted to ensure that both planets do not open deep gaps in the disc.